tvsnarayana/tech-interview-handbook/behavioural.md

 - In my professional experience have you worked on something without getting approval from your manager?
 - Tell me a situation where you would have done something differently from what you actually did.

+### Facebook

+- Why do you want to work for Facebook?
+- Why do you want to work on a front end position?
+- Tell me about a project you had and how you solved it?
+- Name a difficult challenge you faced while working on a project.
+- Tell me about a conflict you had at work and how you dealt with it?
+- Are you a designer or developer?
+You can't possibly be both.
+It's incomprehensible.

 ### Slack

 - Tell me something about your internship.